-• Modular Program Structure: As noted above, modules are used to decompose big program into smaller parts that can be separately written, compiled, tested, and debugged.
+• Modular Program Structure: As noted above, modules are used to decompose big programs into smaller parts that can be separately written, compiled, tested, and debugged.
 This facilitates dividing a program project among members of a programming team.
 Each team member can work on his or her part independently, and the parts can later be linked to form a working program.
-Modules also help individual programmers to organize their work.
+Modules also help individual programmers to organize their work by allowing them to concentrate on one part of a problem at a time.

-&lt;sup>1In many languages, such as C, files serve as de facto modules, but in general the relationship between source files and program modules can be more complex.
+1In many languages, such as C, files serve as de facto modules, but in general the relationship between source files and program modules can be more complex.